Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Introduction, statement of results

-For the study at infinity of $\rho$, our main geometrical hypothesis here is on the closed subsemigroup $T$ generated by $supp\mu$.
-As in \cite{17} we assume that $T$ satisfies the so-called i-p condition (i-p for irreducibility and proximality) i.e $T$ is strongly irreductible and contains at least one element with a unique simple dominant eigenvalue ; if $d=1$, we assume furthermore that $T$ is non arithmetic, i.e $T$ is not contained in a subgroup of $\mathbb R^{*}$ of the form $\{\pm a^n ; n \in \mathbb Z\}$ for some $a>0$.
-We observe that for $d>1$ condition i-p is satisfied by $T$ if and only if it is satisfied by its Zariski closure, hence condition i-p is satisfied if $T$ is "large" (see \cite{23}, \cite {45}).
-On the other hand, the set of probability measures $\mu$ on $G$ such that the associated semigroup $T$ satisfies condition i-p is open and dense in the weak topology.
-Also, if $d>1$, an essential aperiodicity consequence of condition i-p is the density in $\mathbb R_{+}^{*}$ of the multiplicative subgroup generated by moduli of dominant eigenvalues of the elements of $T$ (see \cite{26}, \cite{29}).
-If irreducibility is not assumed we can consider the subspace $V^{+}(T) \subset V$ generated by the dominant eigenvectors of $T$.
-Then $V^{+}(T)$ is $T$-invariant and, if the restriction $T^{+}$ of $T$ to $V^{+} (T)$ is irreducible then $T{+}$ satisfies condition i-p.
+Hence, following \cite{35}, we start with the linear situation i.e. the $G$-action on $V\setminus\{0\}$ and we consider a probability measure $\mu$ on $G$.
+As in \cite{17} we assume that $T$ satisfies the so-called i-p condition (i-p for irreducibility and proximality), i.e. $T$ is strongly irreductible and contains at least one element with a unique simple dominant eigenvalue; if $d=1$, we assume furthermore that $T$ is non arithmetic, i.e. $T$ is not contained in a subgroup of $\mathbb R^{*}$ of the form $\{\pm a^n; n \in \mathbb Z\}$ for some $a>0$.
+We observe that for $d>1$ condition i-p is satisfied by $T$ if and only if it is satisfied by the algebraic subgroup $Zc (T)$,which is the Zariski closure of $T$, hence condition i-p is satisfied if $T$ is ``large'' (see \cite{22}, \cite {45}).
+On the other hand, the set of probability measures $\mu$ on $G$ such that the associated semigroup $T$ satisfies condition i-p is open and dense in the weak topology hence $\mu$ is '``generic'' if $d>1$ and $T$ satisfies i-p.
+Also, if $d>1$, an essential aperiodicity consequence of condition i-p is the density in $\mathbb R_{+}^{*}$ of the multiplicative subgroup generated by moduli of dominant eigenvalues of the elements of $T$ (see \cite{2}, \cite{25}, \cite{28}).
+We denote by $|g|$ the norm of $g\in G$ and we write